 Drawing is helpful, but what is most important is being able to convey ideas visually through a sketch.
 Creative concepting is more important than technical drawing skills.

 Yes.
-It’s a very career oriented program.
-Based on a survey of 2015 grads, a little over 50% had a full time job in less than a month from graduation, 11% before school was even out.
+It’s a very career-oriented program.
+Based on a recent alumni survey, 30% had a full-time job in less than a month from graduation and 60% within three months.

-Materials and supplies vary from quarter to quarter, estimate $100/quarter.
+Materials and supplies vary from quarter to quarter, estimated at $100/quarter.
 You may want to pay for extras like Lynda.com tutorials, a laptop, fonts, software, printer, etc.

 Approximately 25% of the graphic design curriculum is focused on web/mobile design.

-In a 2014 survey of local employers, 70% responded that the demand for designers would increase in the Seattle area for the next five years.
+In a 2018 survey of local employers, 80% responded that the demand for designers would increase in the Seattle area for the next two years.

 It depends on your current financial trajectory.
 If you’re paying on your own, you should have savings to help you through…loans are available as well as financial aid.
 Working during school is difficult but possible.
-Limit outside work hours to 10-20.
+Limit outside work hours to 10-20 hours if possible.